 Try to create a folder.

-If you move the file into the folder you just created, the link will be moved automatically as well.
+If you move the file into the folder you just created, it will be automatically moved to the destination as well.

-Try to delete the folder and the files in it.
+Try to delete the folder and the files it contains.

-The link is deleted as well.
-In this way, You can use Project Linker to synchronize files and folder configurations across multiple projects.
+The link is also deleted in the same way.
+In this way, you can use Project Linker to synchronize file and folder configurations between multiple projects.

-When more than one project is linked, you can see what it is in today.
-Select Edit project links from Projects on the menu.
+When more than one project is linked, you can see what is currently in place.
+From the Project menu, select Edit project links.

-Here you can check the list of links and break them.
-To break the link, select the link from the list and click the Unlink button.
+Here you can check the list of links and unlink them.
+If you want to unlink, select the link from the list and click the Unlink button.